arcus-azure/arcus.webapi/docs/preview/features/security/auth/shared-access-key.md

 ## Bypassing authentication
-The package supports a way to bypass the shared access key authentication for certain endponts.
+The package supports a way to bypass the shared access key authentication for certain endpoint.
 This works with adding one of these attributes to the respectively endpoint:
 - `BypassSharedAccessKeyAuthentication`
 - `AllowAnonymous`